khaledh/bitflow/14_outputting_text.md

-# Outputting Strings
+# Outputting Text

 ### Outputting text at an absolute position

-Let's add a `put_str` function to the screen module to output a string at a particular position on screen.
+Let's add a `put_str` function to the console module to output a string at a particular position on screen.

 ```c
 // console.c